-As we saw, every gem represents some colored triangulation.
-On the other hand, not every colored triangulation is representable by a gem.
-We now characterize those that are.
-Intuitively, the triangulations must be the result of identifying pairs of facets of isolated simplices, so that each facet is identified at most once; and lower dimensional faces are identified only as a consequence of facet identification.
+As we saw, every gem represents some colored triangulation, that is unique up to isomorphism.
+Conversely, every triangulation that satisfies a natural "niceness" condition can be completely represented by a gem.
+Informally, the condition says that the triangulation must be the result of identifying pairs of facets of isolated simplices, so that (1) each facet is identified at most once, and (2) proper faces which are not facets are identified only as a consequence of facet identification.
 To formalize this statement, we need the following definitions.

-Star of a simplex Let a be a k-simplex of a d-triangulation T. The star of a, denoted St(a), is the union of the interiors of all simplices of \hat{T} containing a.
+Star of a face Let a be a k-face of a d-triangulation T. The star of a, denoted St(a), is the union of the cores of all faces of \hat{T} containing a.

-Nice triangulation We say that a colored d-triangulation T is nice iff every (d-1)-simplex is face of at most two d-simplices, and for every k-simplex a, with $0 \le k \le d-2$, the star $St(a) \setminus a$ is connected.
+Nice triangulation We say that a colored d-triangulation T is nice iff every (d-1)-face is face of at most two d-faces, and for every k-face a, with $0 \le k \le d-2$, the star $St(a) \setminus a$ is connected.

 It is easy to see that every colored triangulation over a manifold, with or without border, is a nice triangulation.
-However, for $d \ge 3$, there are nice d-triangulations whose underlying spaces are not manifolds [7].
+However, for $d \ge 3$, there are nice d-triangulations whose spaces are not manifolds [10].